 What is the best way to wear your clear aligners?

 As discussed above, there are 3 different methods to wear your clear aligners: full-time, day-time only, and night-time only.
 Each method is suited to a different lifestyle.
 Talk to your dentist to see which is the best method to wear your teeth aligners.
 Ask them if you're a candidate for the day-time or night-time wear method.
 All three methods give you the same end results, so long as you consult with your dentist and follow their instructions.
 Keep in mind, more complex orthodontic cases, those with a stiff jawbone, and anyone who hasn't consulted with his or her dentist must follow the standard full-time wear method.
 Schedule a consultation with your local dentist or orthodontist to see which clear aligner wear method is best for your smile.

 Safe, fast & affordable teeth strengthening options

-Now that you know about the different ways you can wear your clear aligners, it's time to get your paws on some clear aligners!
+Now that you know about the different ways you can wear your clear aligners, it's time to get your hands on some clear aligners.
 There are so many different options to straighten your smile nowadays.
-We recommend choosing a clear aligner program that is offered through your local dentists or orthodontists.
-These include clear aligner systems such as Invisalign®, ClearCorrect™, and Even28 at-home™.
+One option is to purchase your clear aligners online from a company like SmileDirectClub™ or Candid Co.™ These offer an ideal solution for simpler orthodontic tooth movements that don't require direct dentist supervision.
+For more complex tooth moments, we recommend visiting your local dentist or orthodontist.
+They will use a dentist-delivered clear aligner system such as Invisalign®, ClearCorrect™, or Even28 at-home™.
 To learn more about your teeth straightening options, click on the link below to find a great dentist near you.
-Find a dentist near you using our dentist Search Engine and get started with your new smile today!
+Find a dentist near you using our dentist Search Engine and start straightening your new smile today!